pindi-krishna/ML-and-DL-Notes/Machine-Learning/Supervised-ML/README.md

 the training examples we have.
 Therefore, we try to minimize the loss function :
 $$J(\theta) = \frac{1}{2} {\sum_{i=0}}^m (h_\theta(x^i) - y^i)^2 $$

-**Note} : We can go for the different loss function, that is absolute loss(MAE), power 4 etc.
+Note : We can go for the different loss function, that is absolute loss(MAE), power 4 etc.
 MAE is not differentiable at 0.
 Power4 or any other even power function penalizes the outliers very much and also those turns out to be non-convex function.

 ### Minimization of Loss Function